AMYLYX PHARMACEUTICALS, INC. (NASDAQ: AMLX) DEADLINE ALERT: Bernstein Liebhard LLP Reminds Investors of the Deadline to File a Lead Plaintiff Motion in a Securities Class Action Lawsuit Against Amylyx Pharmaceuticals, Inc. - Amylyx Pharma (NASDAQ:AMLX)

 - Do you want to discuss your rights?

-If you purchased or acquired Amylyx securities, and/or would like to discuss your legal rights and options please visit Amylyx Pharmaceuticals, Inc. Shareholder Class Action Lawsuit or contact Joseph R. Seidman, Jr. at (877) 779-1414 or seidman@bernlieb.com.
+If you purchased or acquired Amylyx securities, and/or would like to discuss your legal rights and options please visit Amylyx Pharmaceuticals, Inc. Shareholder Class Action Lawsuit or contact Investor Relations Manager Peter Allocco at (212) 951-2030 or pallocco@bernlieb.com.

 If you wish to serve as lead plaintiff, you must move the Court no later than April 9, 2024.
 A lead plaintiff is a representative party acting on behalf of other class members in directing the litigation.
 Your ability to share in any recovery doesn't require that you serve as lead plaintiff.
 If you choose to take no action, you may remain an absent class member.